 What makes a thin crispy oatmeal cookies the best?

 Adding whole grain and spices are the key ingredients that make these oatmeal cookies especial every time you make them which does not only count for the holiday season.

-These cookies consist of a generous amount of rolled oats, cinnamon and nutmeg.
-We all know what oats give to us.
-Be careful in storing your oatmeal as it also gets rancid.
+☞These cookies have a generous amount of rolled oats.
+Like nuts or grains, oatmeal also gets rancid.
 Always trust your sense of smell, if you smell a little bit off, do not use it.
-Rancid Oatmeal can not be mask even if you add a lot of spices and flavourings.
-The best way is to store it in a sealed glass container.
+Rancid Oatmeal can not be masked even if you add a lot of spices and flavorings.
+The best way is to store oats in a sealed glass container.

-NUTMEG is a sweet and aromatic spice that is taken for granted and being used occasionally in baking during for holiday season.
+☞NUTMEG is a sweet and aromatic spice that is taken for granted and being used occasionally in baking during the holiday season.
 Although, when you hold nutmeg in your hand, you are truly holding a special treasure.
-Hildegard Von Bingen, Author of PHYSICA once said, "If a person eats nutmeg, it will open up his heart, makes his judgement free from obstruction, and give him a good disposition."
+Hildegard Von Bingen, Author of PHYSICA once said, "If a person eats nutmeg, it will open up his heart, makes his judgment free from obstruction, and give him a good disposition."

 - ½ tsp nutmeg

 - 1 cup (227 grams)unsalted butter- room temperature